hellohaptik/docs_haptik/bot-builder/nodes.rst

 * Select the meaning that best fits the context
 * Synonyms are now enabled for the word
-* You can edit the synonyms list at this point, not that you would be editing the global synonym dictionary.
+* You can edit the synonyms list at this point, note that you would be editing the global synonym dictionary.
 These synonyms would be added for **all** other bots that are using the same word.
 Please edit this list with extreme caution.

   .. image:: user_says_edit_synonyms.png